lifemapper/lifemapper.github.io/terms.md

   either side of the hypothesis.

-# Lifemapper-specific Data and Parameter Terms
+# Biotaphy-specific Data and Parameter Terms

 Gridset
 : The organizing data structure for a single, or group of analyses.
-A package may be downloaded for visualization within the Lifemapper web client, or further analyses in other software.
+A package may be downloaded for visualization within the Biotaphy web client, or further analyses in other software.

 LM Library
-: Existing public data in a Lifemapper installation, including input data, such as species points, environmental data layers, and computed SDMs.
+: Existing public data in a Biotaphy installation, including input data, such as species points, environmental data layers, and computed SDMs.

 Occurrence Layer
 : Point data representing specimens collected for a single species or taxa.
 Data contains a location, x and y, in some known geographic spatial reference system.
-  Public data in Lifemapper installations are in the 'Geographic' spatial reference system, latitude and longitude in decimal degrees.
+  Public data in Biotaphy installations are in the 'Geographic' spatial reference system, latitude and longitude in decimal degrees.
 API documentation is at [Occurrence Layer](/api.html#/Occurrence_Layer)

 Environmental Layer
 : Raster data representing environmental values for cells in a map.
 Data may be numeric or categorical, with only one value per cell.
-  Public data in Lifemapper installations are in the 'Geographic' spatial reference system, latitude and longitude in decimal degrees.
+  Public data in Biotaphy installations are in the 'Geographic' spatial reference system, latitude and longitude in decimal degrees.
 API documentation is at [Environmental Layer](/api.html#/Environmental_Layer)